COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 To request health records be sent to Lincoln University health services from another institution or to have records sent from Lincoln University health services, please fill out the Medical Release of Information form

 The Office of Health Services provides medical and health education services and programs for the University community that will meet the primary healthcare needs of the student, enhance personal growth and development, and support other University missions and goals.
-Health Services is located in the Wellness Center, Suite 100.
-Health Services Staff will evaluate and treat currently enrolled students for illness and injury.
-Our office is also responsible for assuring that all perspective students are cleared for admission.
-A current history and physical is required for all freshmen, transfer students, international students, and re-admits.
-Students who participate in any intercollegiate athletic program, including band, will require a history and physical annually.
-In addition to history and physical, up to date immunization records are also required in accordance with State Health Department and the Immunization Action Coalition recommendations and requirements.
+Health Services staff will evaluate and treat currently enrolled students for illness and injury.
+Our office is also responsible for assuring that all prospective students are cleared for admission.

-Health Services is staffed with Registered Nurses and a Licensed Physician.
+Health Services is staffed with Registered Nurses, a Licensed Physician, and a Department Assistant.
 Our physician is available three (3) days a week.
 Registered Nurses will assess students to determine the need to see the physician.
 Students will be seen by appointment only, except in rare cases of emergency.
 Additionally, Registered Nurses will administer allergy injections to students who provide their serums along with dosing and administration instructions.
 Appointments should be scheduled during the hours when the physician is on duty, and students are required to remain in Health Services for 20 minutes to ensure no adverse reactions (even if they have had, or have been getting allergy injections in the past).
 Depo-Provera injections will also be administered to females who provide the prescribed medication.
-All medical care and treatment is kept confidential in accordance with The Health Insurance Portability and Accountability Act of 1996 (HIPPA) Privacy and Security Rules.
+All medical care and treatment is kept confidential in accordance with The Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy and Security Rules.

 We are closed during ALL convocations.